KDCube is built around apps

 The manifest is returned by GET /api/integrations/bundles/{tenant}/{project}/{bundle_id} and drives all route resolution.
 Only decorated methods are remotely callable — there is no same-name fallback for undecorated methods.

-MCP Tools vs Bundle-Served MCP
+Consumed MCP Tools vs App-Served MCP

 These are different surfaces and they solve opposite directions of integration.